Legends of Tech

 Dye Data were bringing on what they call business consultants at the time, people who can help, help the translation between tech and business value and business cases.

-Probably not the wisest of decisions at the time, but it was the decision I made and moved into Dye Data.
+Probably not the wisest of decisions at the time, but it was the decision I made and moved into Dye Data and then spent the next couple of years at Dimension Data.

+I did find it very awkward.
 I spent most of the time challenging everyone at Dye Data, the reasons why we're doing things.

-And where I felt more comfortable, again, being on the customer side, and sort of managing the balance between what we were doing as a project team and what the bank was consuming.
+And that project, which was running for a little bit, got me an opportunity to be put in as a consultant into ANZ Bank, and where I felt more comfortable, again, being on the customer side and sort of managing the balance between what we were doing as a project team and what the bank was consuming.

-And David Boyles, who was the CIO of ANZ Bank at the time, certainly wanted to make sure all the board knew of him and the value that he was delivering to the board.
+Essentially, that sort of got me into being part of a comfort piece that I was at, and then for the next couple of years, was essentially consulting directly into the CIO, because this was a high visibility project, and David Boyles, who was the CIO of ANZ Bank at the time, certainly wanted to make sure all the board knew of him and the value that he was delivering to the board.

-So he kept personal tabs on this project and ran that for a little while.
+So, he kept personal tabs on this project and ran that for a little while.

-So it turned out to be frustrating to start with, and then smoothed out, because I found a sort of comfort place of where I was.
+So, it turned out to be frustrating to start with and then smoothed out, because I found a sort of comfort place of where I was.

 And, you know, similar for that, after a couple of years, sort of got to a point where I thought, well, why am I doing this for someone else into another organisation?

-If I'm going to do that, why am I joining the organisation?
-But, you know, again, those times, pointing times where you take a call from someone and you think, okay, this could be interesting.
+If I'm going to do that, why don't I join the organisation?
+But, you know, again, those times, pointing times where you take a call from someone and you think, okay, this could be interesting, and it opened up another door for me, which was my next move.

 Fair enough.
-Just in terms of obviously, you saw how BHP operated as a business in an IT function.
+Just in terms of, obviously, you saw how BHP operated as a business and IT function, and then you saw the ANZ business.

-And then you saw the ANZ business.
-How, I guess, how different or similar were the way they used IT to deliver business outcomes?
+I guess, how different or similar were the way they used IT to deliver business outcomes?

 Well, actually, really good question.
 Not one that I thought too much about.

-If you put it in the context, I was 11 years at BHP, and we're only just starting on the first five years.
+If you put it in the context, I was 11 years at BHP and we're only just starting on the first five years.

 I mean, IT was so new as a function then, you know, in the late 80s.

-So the 90s was that real boom of what was happening as far as tech was concerned.
+So, the 90s was that real boom of what was happening as far as tech was concerned.

 ANZ Bank were clearly, as a bank, had a much greater investment, but you also recognise that it was much later in time.

-So hard to have a direct comparison.
+So, hard to have a direct comparison.

 But the IT function was so much more solid, so much more integrated.